akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 (@scala[@scaladoc[Consumer API](akka.kafka.scaladsl.Consumer$)]@java[@scaladoc[Consumer API](akka.kafka.javadsl.Consumer$)])
 and `Consumer.plainPartitionedManualOffsetSource` can be used to emit `ConsumerRecord` (@javadoc[Kafka API](org.apache.kafka.clients.consumer.ConsumerRecord)) elements as received from the underlying `KafkaConsumer`.
 They do not have support for committing offsets to Kafka.
-When using these Sources, either store an offset externally, or use auto-commit (note that auto-commit is by default disabled).
+When using these Sources, either store an offset externally, or use auto-commit (note that auto-commit is disabled by default).

 Scala
 : @@ snip [dummy](../../test/scala/sample/scaladsl/ConsumerExample.scala) { #settings-autocommit }